chanzuckerberg/s3mi/README.md

     and mounts the set on `/mnt/my_raid`.

     After the instance is restarted or terminated, the RAID array will persist, but will not be mounted.
-To remount on either the original instance, or on another instance after the original instance has been terminated, just rerun the same command
+To remount on the original instance, or on another instance if the original instance has been terminated, just rerun the same command

       `s3mi raid my_raid 7 214GB`